momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 Write about DNSSEC Validators and DNS64.

-This algorithm does not altere any part of the DNS message but only change the packet type from IPv4 to IPv6 and the destination IP Address from an IPv4 address to the synthesised IPv6 address.
+This algorithm does not alter any part of the DNS message but only change the packet type from IPv4 to IPv6 and the destination IP Address from an IPv4 address to the synthesised IPv6 address so there shouldn't be any problems with DNSSEC.

 # IANA Considerations